It’s Maternal Mental Health Awareness Week

-This Maternal Mental Health Awareness Week, we want to make a difference to the lives of women affected by perinatal mental health problems by starting conversations, raising awareness and signposting towards support.
+This week is Maternal Mental Health Awareness Week, a week to make a difference to the lives of women affected by perinatal mental health problems by starting conversations, raising awareness and signposting towards support.

 - Perinatal mental health problems